Speech Codec Probing from Semantic and Phonetic Perspectives: Abstract

 \section{Abstract}

 Speech tokenizers are essential for connecting speech to large language models (LLMs) in multimodal systems.
-These tokenizers are expected to preserve both semantic and acoustic information for downstream understanding and generation.
-However, emerging evidence suggests that what is termed "semantic" in speech representations does not align with text-derived semantics—a mismatch that can degrade multimodal LLM performance.
-In this paper, we systematically analyze the information encoded by several widely used speech tokenizers, disentangling their semantic and phonetic content through word-level probing tasks, layerwise representation analysis, and cross-modal alignment metrics such as CKA.
-Our results show that current tokenizers primarily capture phonetic rather than lexical-semantic structure, and we derive practical implications for the design of next-generation speech tokenization methods.
+Speech tokenizers are expected to preserve both semantic and acoustic information for downstream understanding and generation tasks.
+However, emerging evidence suggests that the term "semantic" in speech processing does not align with linguistic lexical-semantic, leading to a mismatch between speech and text modality.
+In this paper, we systematically analyze the information encoded by several widely used speech tokenizers, evaluating their lexical-semantic and phonetic content through three tasks.
+Our results show that current tokenizers primarily capture phonetic rather than lexical-semantic structure, deriving practical implications for the design of next-generation speech tokenization methods.
+Code is released to public at \url{https://github.com/Alexuan/codec_probing_release}.